ExtremeKrish/blog/_posts/2023-12-29-How-to-hack-CCTV-Cameras.md

 -t means the target ip's in filename hosts.txt and -d means debug logs.

 ## Well Done
 You'll get the username & password, you rocked up, now login and get the Public IP and then see everything sitting in your house.
-Bye Bye everyone we'll come again with more hacking tutorials, See Ya!
+Bye Bye everyone we'll come again with more hacking tutorials, See you in the next one till then peace 🕊️.